rylarson/gradle-remote/README.md

 #### Usage

-Applying the Remote plugin will add Ssh and Scp task types to the project.
+Applying the Remote plugin will add Ssh and Scp task types to the project and you can use them like any other task.

+This plugin was inspried by the ant functionality for scp and ssh, and all of the properties have the exact same names and semantics as the ant tasks do because this plugin utilizes Groovys Ant integration.

 ```groovy
 import edu.cs.pdx.rylarson.RemotePlugin